abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/pyos.md

 ### 2.2 What pyos does not do directly

 - It is not the desktop runtime itself.
-User desktops run as pods/containers managed by the orchestrator.
+User desktops run as pods and containers managed by the orchestrator.
 - It is not a reverse proxy or edge TLS terminator.
-- It is not the frontend UI; it serves API responses consumed by other components.
+- It does not serve the frontend UI; it produces API responses consumed by other components.

 ## 3. Startup and lifecycle (od.py)